stekern/cdk-constructs/README.md

-Configures a Step Functions task that can be used in a state machine to run the open-source security tool Prowler in the current region as a Fargate task and send the results to AWS Security Hub.
+Configures a Step Functions task that can be used in a state machine to run the open-source security tool Prowler as a Fargate task and send the results to AWS Security Hub in one or multiple regions.

 ### [`WebSocketApi`](src/web-socket-api.ts)